zulip/zulip-mobile/docs/howto/windows.md

     physical device.

     `adb reverse tcp:8081 tcp:8081`

+    (There's probably a way to run this same command from the WSL `bash` prompt, too.
+If you try these instructions out and work out how to do that, PRs welcome!  ...
+Better yet, find a way to make it happen automatically, like it does for other platforms.)

 17. Navigate up one level, back into the zulip-mobile folder, with `cd ..`.
     (Unlike on Windows, the space after `cd` is required.)
 From here, run